Using Computer Vision for Automated Assembly Line Inspection

 Variations in lighting conditions across different shifts or production environments can impact the quality of visual data.

-Consideration: Implementing robust algorithms that can adapt to varying lighting conditions or integrating consistent lighting solutions within the inspection environment.
+Consideration: Implement robust algorithms that can adapt to varying lighting conditions or integrate consistent lighting solutions within the inspection environment.

 3. Data Quality and Annotation Challenges: